jagjag/rancher-catalog-jj/templates/mssqlserver/0/README.md

 Before you start, please read this first.

 ### ACCEPT_EULA

 the container of this package will start with 'ACCEPT_EULA=Y' environment variable.
 Which means you accepted the [EULA](https://go.microsoft.com/fwlink/?linkid=857698) from Microsoft.

 By passing the value "Y" to the environment variable "ACCEPT_EULA", you are expressing that you have a valid and existing license for the edition and version of SQL Server that you intend to use.
 You also agree that your use of SQL Server software running in a Docker container image will be governed by the terms of your SQL Server license.

 ### MSSQL_PID

-SQL Server Developer edition lets developers build any kind of application on top of SQL Server.
-It includes all the functionality of Enterprise edition, but is licensed for use as a development and test system, not as a production server.
-SQL Server Developer Edition cannot be used in a production environment.
-The SQL Server 2017 Developer Edition license terms are located here.

 MSSQL_PID is the Product ID (PID) or Edition that the container will run with.
 Acceptable values: